engforce/gs_utils/README.md

 At the moment only a simple, not yet complete, parser is available.

-As this project sails into the future I'll add, here in this file, it's features!
+As this project sails into the future I'll list, here in this file, it's features!

 Feel free to browse : D